ARMmbed/Connector-mDS-REST-API/docs/api-reference.md

         -----END CERTIFICATE-----"
     }

-### Create access key
+### Create an access key

-**Creating a new access key**
+#### Creating a new access key

-Initially, you must log in to Connector webapp, to create your first access key.
+To create your first access key, log in to the mbed Connector webapp.
 After that, new access keys can be created programmatically.

-New accesskey can be created by issuing the following request:
+To create a new access key:

     POST /api/api_tokens

 **Body**

-The body, if present, has to be a JSON object that contains the wanted display name in field 'name'.
+The body, if present, needs to be a JSON object that contains the wanted display name in field 'name'.
 If no body is given, a random alphanumeric string will be generated for name.

 |Name|Type|Description|